tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ---

-Thank You, my wonderful editors: Thays Biodere(xxx) and Yemima Fink(xxx).
+Thank You, my wonderful editors: [Thays Biodere](https://www.thaysbiodere.com/) and Yemima Fink.
 Your feedback was invaluable and made this text clearer, shorter and more to the point -- a more pleasant experience for everybody :).

 Thank You, Utopia creators -- [Trys Mudford](https://twitter.com/trysmudford) and [James Gilyead](https://twitter.com/j98) -- for creating this tooling ecosystem that I think makes systematic design a little more accessible!
 Thank You for writing and producing so much documentation -- I know how time consuming that can be.
 And thank You for making it all available for free.

-Thank You, Christian Penrod(xxx)!
+Thank You, [Christian Penrod](https://christianpenrod.com)!
 You helped me realize that actually using Utopia in my Tailwind project would go down without too much of a hassle.

 Thank You, all the people that came before who figured out the math to the responsive design problem and cared enough to keep implementing this by hand (until a few of them finally got sick of it)!